Immune thrombocytopenia (ITP) is an autoimmune disease that causes low platelet levels.

 Medications

 A few different medicines treat ITP.
-These prescription drugs work by either stopping your immune system from destroying platelets or by increasing the number of platelets your bone marrow produces.
+These prescription drugs stop your immune system from destroying platelets or increase the number of platelets your bone marrow produces.

 They include:

-- Corticosteroids (steroids).
-These medications include prednisone and dexamethasone.
+- Corticosteroids (steroids): These medications include prednisone and dexamethasone.
 They prevent your immune system from attacking and destroying your platelets.
 Some people relapse as soon as they stop taking steroids.
-These prescription drugs can also cause side effects including:

-- Intravenous immunoglobulin (IVIG).
-This can raise your platelet counts for a short period of time.
+- Intravenous immunoglobulin (IV IgG): This can raise your platelet counts for a short period of time.
 Your doctor may give you an IV injection of this medication if steroids don’t work.
 It can be repeated for longer-lasting results.

-- Anti-RhoD (WinRho).
-This is another IV injection that temporarily increases platelet counts.
-It may be used instead of IVIG.
+- Anti-RhD (WinRho): This IV injection temporarily increases platelet counts.
+It may be used instead of IV IgG.

-- Antibiotics.
-These medications can help clear up an infection if bacteria caused ITP.
+- Antibiotics: These medications can help clear up an infection if your ITP is caused by bacteria.
 This helps bring your platelet count back up to normal.

 If steroids and antibody treatments don’t relieve your symptoms, your doctor may try a second- or third-line therapy, such as:

-- Rituximab (Rituxan, Truxima).
-This is a monoclonal antibody that stops your immune cells from destroying your platelets.
-But it’s important to note that this medication can decrease the effectiveness of vaccines.
-And though it’s frequently prescribed, it hasn’t been approved by the FDA to treat ITP.
+- Rituximab (Rituxan, Truxima): This monoclonal antibody stops your immune cells from destroying your platelets.
+It’s important to note that this medication can decrease the effectiveness of vaccines.
+Though it’s frequently prescribed, the FDA hasn’t approved it to treat ITP.

 - avatrombopag (Doptelet)